 Figure 9.
-Map of the thickness of the tremor layer.
+Map of the thickness of the tremor layer estimated from scatter of individual 1-minute tremor windows.

 6 Conclusions

 We developed a method to estimate the depth of the source of the tectonic tremor, and the depth extent of the region from which the tremor originates, using stacked cross correlation of horizontal and vertical components of seismic recordings from small aperture arrays in the Olympic Peninsula, Washington.
-We found that the source of the tremor is ocated close to the plate boundary in a region about 4-6 kilometers thick.
+We found that the source of the tremor is located close to the plate boundary in a region about 4-6 kilometers thick.
 The source of the tremor is thus distributed over a wider depth range than the low-frequency earthquakes.
 However, due to the uncertainty on the depth, it is difficult to conclude whether the source of the tremor is located in the subducting oceanic crust, in the lower continental crust just above the plate boundary, or in a layer distributed above and under the plate boundary.
 The relative location of the source of the tremor compared to the low-velocity layer also observed near the plate plate boundary also remains uncertain.

 Acknowledgments

-The authors would like to thank Abhijit Ghosh for sharing his catalog of tremor times and locations.
-NSF grant number.
+The authors would like to thank A. Ghosh for sharing his tremor catalog.
+This project was funded by NSF grant EAR-1358512.
 A.D. would like to thank the Integral Environmental Big Data Research Fund from the College of the Environment of University of Washington, which funded cloud computing resources to carry out the data analyses.
 The seismic recordings used for this analysis can be downloaded from the IRIS website.

 References